Ace0910/Ace0910/README.md

 Animal: Arctic wolf (I give stuffed animals to people I love)

+Person: idc if they dont feel the same but danny

 Demon: Azazel <3 (yes I do have a favorite demon)

 People: Nevia, Honestly, i would have never gotten into volleyball without her, I appreciate her a lot.